ascend-io/ascend-community/ottos_expeditions/README.md

 **Objective**: Ensure the reliability of our gear by analyzing durability metrics.

 ### 1. Overview
-In this flow, you'll work with gear data to analyze how out gear holds up on various trips.
+In this flow, you'll work with gear data to analyze how our gear holds up on various trips.
 We'll also implement data quality checks to ensure the accuracy of our data.
 We definitely don't want to take any risks with our gear!

 We'll be learning about the following concepts:
   1. How to write basic data quality tests in Ascend